How to Say Thanksgiving Grace

 My husband then starts saying grace and it is passed on around the table each one of us saying what we are thankful for and my entire family always makes sure to add to their grace thanking me for preparing such a beautiful feast and for all the trouble I go through for them.
 My family always tells me they know I love them, because I have always made a safe home filled with love for them.

-#3 - Write down things to be thankful for on strips of paper.
+#3 - Write down things you are thankful for on strips of paper.

 Put them in a bowl and pass them around the table during grace.
 Each person reads one thanksgiving out loud and passes the bowl to the next person.